SMAPPNYU/smappdragon/README.md

 ##top_entities

-returns the top twitter entites from a tweet object
+returns the top twitter entites from a tweet object, you can [read about twitter entities here](https://dev.twitter.com/overview/api/entities-in-twitter-objects)

 abstract:
 ```python